 transactions.

-Logic: A potentially unstable query plan was detected for a dataset built by Spark.
+Logic: A query plan with potentially non-deterministic logic was detected for a dataset built by Spark.

 Why: There are several edge cases in Spark query plans that may lead to inconsistent, non-deterministic, or otherwise unstable data.

-Recommendation: Each recommendation should provide more information on the nature of the potential instability.
-Investigate the logic backing the dataset with the potentially unstable Spark plan, and fix the potentially unstable logic.
+Recommendation: Each recommendation should provide more information on the nature of the potential non-determinism.
+Investigate and fix the logic backing the dataset that has a potentially non-deterministic Spark plan.

 Logic: Transforms associated with these datasets do not use Spark context or Spark dataframes, or are already associated with Pandas based transforms.